gbgabiola/notes/quotes.md

 > "There is virtue in work and there is virtue in rest.
 Use both and overlook neither." - Alan Cohen

 > "Know your body, know your mind, know your substance, know your source." - Erowid

+> "Those who know how to learn... know enough." - Henry Adams

 ## Life